2022 Russian Far East protests: Sakha

 Women protested in Ordzhonikidze Square, in Yakutsk.
 Some elderly men were conscripted by mistake.

 Buryatia

-Small groups protested in Ulan-Ude under handwritten signs “No war!
-No mobilization!” and “Our husbands, fathers and brothers don’t want to kill other husbands and fathers.”
+Small groups protested in Ulan-Ude under handwritten signs "No war!
+No mobilization!" and "Our husbands, fathers and brothers don’t want to kill other husbands and fathers."
 The Free Buryatia Foundation collects appeals for help from families of mobilised men.
-Alexandra Garmazhapova, president of the foundation, some local people try to go to Mongolia.
+According to Alexandra Garmazhapova, president of the foundation, some local people try to go to Mongolia.

 Two fires were set in Salavat.

 Zabaykalsky Krai

-Marina Salomatova, a member of the “Transbaikal Civil Solidarity”, has been arrested in Chita, Zabaykalsky Krai.
+Marina Salomatova, a member of the "Transbaikal Civil Solidarity", has been arrested in Chita, Zabaykalsky Krai.

 Tuva

 Women protested against mobilization in Kyzyl, 20 of them were arrested.